luminaxster/swe432-heroku-react/README.md

 Don't forget to replace `<your_heroku_app_name>` with your app's name, now redeploy your app.
 If the error shows up again, only use `heroku repo:purge_cache -a <your_heroku_app_name>`.
 More details [here](https://help.heroku.com/18PI5RSY/how-do-i-clear-the-build-cache).
 To stop this issue from keep happening make sure step 2 change is set in your Heroku app.

+Alternatively, you can clear the app's cache in your Heroku dashboard.
+Go to the app's settings tab In Config Vars, reveal them, and add the key `NODE_MODULES_CACHE` with value `false`.

 # Getting the front-end and back-end to communicate
 In the following examples, front-end (this React project) components fetch data asynchronously from [back-end Tomcat](https://github.com/luminaxster/swe432tomcat) servlet microservices.